madhusudhanrao-ppm/dbdevrel/create-oracleaidb26ai-devrel/createadb26ai-dev.md

     ![ADB view](images/11-adb2.png )

-2. View the newly created Oracle Auonomous AI Database, with the Developer tag on the right side of name.
+2. View the newly created Oracle Autonomous AI Database, with the Developer tag on the right side of the name.

     ![ADB](images/10-adb.png  )

-    Click on the link, this will show all the enabled features and Tools
+    Click on the link, which will show all the enabled features and Tools

     ![Tools](images/12-alloptions.png  )